microsoft/pxt-adafruit/docs/lessons/seismograph/challenge.md

 Select the data that you want to include in your chart.
 The chart should include the first two columns: time and acceleration.

-Click or tap on the first two columns (A, B) to include time and acceleration data from the micro:bit
+Click or tap on the first two columns (A, B) to include time and acceleration data from the micro:bit.
+We only need the first two columns (A, B) because the 2nd micro:bit changes have been communicated by the 1st micro:bit.
+So the data points of the seismograph are being recorded on the 1st micro:bit.

 ## 14.